Model-based clustering of categorical data based on the Hamming distance: Background and methods

 where $\delta_{x_{i^\prime j}}(x_{ij})$ denotes the Kronecker delta of $x_{i^\prime j}$ and $x_{ij}$, i.e.,

 The distance in Equation \eqref{eq:hamming} is a proper metric distance function (see \citealt{zhang_clustering_2006} for details).
-Thus, $\Omega_p$ endowed with the Hamming distance, is a proper metric space, that is also referred to as the Hamming sample space.
-To clarify, given any two points in $\Omega_p$, their Hamming distance can only assume a finite number of integer values that range from $0$ to $p$.
+Thus, $\Omega_p$ endowed with the Hamming distance is a proper metric space that is also referred to as the Hamming sample space.
+To clarify, given any two points in $\Omega_p$, their Hamming distance can only assume a finite number of integer values ranging from $0$ to $p$.
 In other words, if $d_H(\bs{x}_i,\bs{x}_{i^\prime})=q$, then the two observations differ by $q$ attributes or, equivalently, they coincide by $p-q$ attributes.
-For instance, consider $p=3$ categorical variables that take values $A_1=\{A, B, C, D, E\}$, $A_2=\{a,b,c,d\}$ and $A_3 =\{yes, no\}$, with $m_1=5$, $m_2=4$ and $m_3=2$, respectively.
-Given two vectors $\bs{x}_1 = (A,b,yes)$ and $\bs{x}_2=(A,d,no)$, their Hamming distance is equal to $2$.